By Janice Hardy, @Janice_Hardy

 LUCK: My best friend hearing about the Surrey International Writer's Conference.
 I wasn't looking for a conference and would never have found this one if she hadn't come across it and said, "Doesn't this look awesome?
 Let's go!"

-WORK: Singing up for the conference and flying across the country to attend.
+WORK: Singing up for the conference and flying across the country and to another country to attend.
 Deciding to take the extra Master Classes the day before, primarily the "How to Pitch Your Book" one, since I had no clue how to pitch my book.
 I wanted to be ready.

 LUCK: The other Master Class that day was about tension, given by agent Donald Maass.
 This is the actual class that turned on the light bulbs in my brain and made me realize the things I needed to realize to write the book I sold.
 (For the record, the pitch class was also very helpful, even though it did make me realize the book I was pitching that year was not sellable.
 I guess I was also lucky in that this class gave me a wake up call about a book I couldn't sell, but didn't know I couldn't)